Search the Health Library

 Enter the last name, specialty or keyword for your search below.

 For aging populations in the United States and abroad, dementia is a major clinical and public health issue; it is a lengthy and costly condition that creates a large social and financial burden on society.
 Unless new discoveries are made in the prevention or treatment of dementia, specifically Alzheimer's disease, an estimated 13.2 million Americans will have dementia by 2050.
 Identifying new and effective approaches to early detection of dementia is critical.

-In addition, researchers in the Division of Geriatric Medicine and Gerontology are currently employing novel technologies measuring levels of angiotensins and angiotensin-converting enzymes in the blood and spinal fluid, in order to better understand how these medications affect changes in cognitive function.
 The knowledge gained by characterizing biological and cognitive changes that precedes clinical transition to dementia could allow the development of targeted treatments for dementia.

 Current research studies

-- Development of plasma biomarkers for Alzheimer’s disease using oral glucose tolerance test
+• Plasma biomarkers for Alzheimer's disease using oral glucose tolerance test

-- Examination of preclinical Alzheimer’s disease as a risk factor for postoperative delirium and cognitive decline in hip fracture patients
+• Preclinical Alzheimer's disease as a risk factor for postoperative delirium and cognitive decline in hip fracture patients

 Suzanne Craft, PhD

 Michelle Carlson, PhD

 Constantine Lyketsos, MD, MHS

 Paul Rosenberg, MD